Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Kamis, 12 September 2024 11.29.34 UTC
+- WIB: Kamis, 12 September 2024 12.25.59 UTC
-- WITA: Kamis, 12 September 2024 12.29.34 UTC
+- WITA: Kamis, 12 September 2024 13.25.59 UTC
-- WIT: Kamis, 12 September 2024 13.29.34 UTC
+- WIT: Kamis, 12 September 2024 14.25.59 UTC

 Kutipan Inspiratif:
-"Good Friends Are Hard to Find, Difficult to Leave, Impossible to Forget."
+"The size of your problems is nothing compared with your ability to solve them.
+Dont overestimate your problems and underestimate yourself."

-Kategori: friendship
+Kategori: motivational